The Chocolate Buttercream Frosting You Didn’t Know You Needed

 POWDERED SUGAR:

-Believe it or not, I have found it completely unnecessary to sift the powdered sugar.
-I have never really noticed a difference in the finished product with sifted powdered sugar as opposed to unsifted.
-So that being said, I choose to skip this step to save time.
-Of course, do whatever you prefer when it comes to sifting!
+1. To Sift or Not to Sift: I have found it completely unnecessary to sift the powdered sugar when making chocolate buttercream.
+I haven’t noticed a difference in the finished product with sifted powdered sugar as opposed to unsifted.
+That said, I choose to skip this step to save time.
+Of course, do whatever you prefer when it comes to sifting.

-We may not be sifting the powdered sugar, but I highly recommend sifting the cocoa powder!
-This really helps break up those annoying clumps and insures a smooth and creamy buttercream finish.
-As you are sifting, if you end up having clumps that won’t break up, you can press them through the sifter with a fork or spoon.
+1. Sifting: We may be skipping the powdered sugar sifting, but I highly recommend sifting the cocoa powder!
+It really helps break up those annoying clumps and ensures a smooth, creamy buttercream.
+If you run into stubborn clumps while sifting, just press them through with a fork or spoon—it works like a charm.

 Continue below for the easy-to-follow recipe, dig in, and enjoy every bite!